MadeByAnvil/sanity-plugin-events-calendar/CONTRIBUTING.md

 ## Setting Up Pre-commit Hooks

-We use Husky and lint-staged to run checks before each commit:
+We use Husky, lint-staged, and commitlint to maintain code quality and consistent commit messages:

 1. Install the hooks after cloning the repository:
    ```
    npm run prepare
    ```

-This will set up pre-commit hooks to automatically lint and format your code before committing, ensuring all contributed code meets our standards.
+This will set up pre-commit hooks that:

+- Automatically lint and format your code before committing
+- Validate your commit messages against the conventional commits format
+- Ensure all contributed code meets our quality standards

+If your commit fails because of a commit message format issue, you'll see an error explaining what went wrong and how to fix it.

 ## Questions?